 - What protection, monitoring, detection, response, and recovery processes need to be updated?

-- Does your risk and security management program need to be updated to address data privacy requirements that the company must meet?
+- Does your organizational security and risk management program need to be updated to address data privacy requirements that the company must meet?

 By discussing these questions, you’ll likely uncover that there may be some gray areas that need to have clear lines drawn between or around them:

 - What does the reporting structure look like for you, the GC, CPO, or DPO?

 - Who makes the final call accepting risk, discrepancies, or conflicts between organizational security and privacy?

 - How do you stay “true”—without building a space shuttle to cross the street—to the ultimate goal of enabling business innovation while also protecting the business from risk?

 - How do you align your strategies and architect a process, a set of controls, and a governance model that demonstrates you are doing what you need to do, individually and collectively?